Notice: This page requires JavaScript to function properly.

 package com.example; public class Main { public static void main(String[] args) { StringBuilder builder = new StringBuilder("c<>definity"); String string = builder.toString(); System.out.println(string); } }

-Both StringBuilder and String have their own set of methods, and while they share many similarities, there's one method that's especially valuable and frequently used in StringBuilder: append(String str).
-This method allows us to add a specified string to the existing content of our StringBuilder object.
+StringBuilder provides a rich set of methods, with one of the most valuable and frequently used being append(String str).
+This method allows us to add a specified string to the existing content of a StringBuilder object.

 Let's examine a code example: